amine-jouha/amine-jouha/README.md

-### Hi there 👋, Amine Jouha
+### Amine Jouha
 #### Mobile/Web Developer
 ![Mobile/Web Developer](https://pbs.twimg.com/profile_banners/948324121796112384/1591224904/600x200)

 I'm Amine Jouha, Web/Mobile developer.
-I have rich experience in Mobile Application (Flutter) and web sites (WordPress), also I am good at Design.
+I'm an enthusiast of mobile development.
+Always looking to be the best at what I do.
+I have rich experience in (Flutter) and (WordPress), also I am good at Design.

 Skills: DART / REACT / DJANGO / VUE / HTML / CSS